robpco/docker-nginx-uwsgi/README.md

 - This is because the tags represent different variants not incremental versions.
 - This eliminates importing or pulling an unexpected version

-# nginx-uwsgi
+# NGINX-UWSGI

 **Docker** image with **Nginx**, **uWSGI** and **Python** running in a single container to enable running Python Web Apps on NGINX.

-*NOTE: This project began as a derivative of the project at [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).
-It was created due to an urgent need for enhacements.*
+*NOTE: This project is a derivative of the project at [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker), and was created to address an urgent need for fixes and enhancements.*

 Implementing the enhancements required creating derivatives of both the [base images](https://github.com/robertpeteuil/docker-nginx-uwsgi) and the [flask images](https://github.com/robertpeteuil/docker-nginx-uwsgi-flask).

 GitHub Repo: <https://github.com/robertpeteuil/docker-nginx-uwsgi>
 Docker Hub Images: <https://hub.docker.com/r/robpco/nginx-uwsgi/>

 # Overview